jundalisay/sp/content/en/material/fallacies/tesla-einstein.md

 As such, the beggar Theory of Relativity cannot describe how gravity is created.
 This is why it cannot explain dark matter nor dark energy, much less harness them for practical use.
  -->

-## The Solution

-Tesla was unable to realize his global energy transmission invention because he didn't know vortices andnn was even deficient in the .

-To actually understand and use dark energy and dark matter, we go back to the real kings, as the theory of aethereal vortices from Descartes (for dynamics) and the theory of archetypes by Kepler (for classification).

-These can be used to create algorithms on the fly (instead of static Newtonian or Einsteinian equations) to manipulate gravity within the ever-changing spacetime.